iBust/easy_coreboot_mecleaner/README.md

 # easy_coreboot_mecleaner
 Easiest possible way to install coreboot and me_cleaner on Thinkpads (t430, t440p, t530, w530, x230, x230t) for non-technical users.

-The only easiest way is to buy a corebooted device on ebay, a System76 device (there are other brands like Prism, they had controversy on disabling vs neutralizing IME, beware, read and always verify with intelmetool below).
+The only easiest way is to buy a corebooted device on ebay or from System76, Prism, NitroKey, FSF...

 Get the status of your Intel ME: